shaquille-hall/se577-train-system/README.md

 1. User views past purchases.
 2. User chooses to cancel a selected reservation.
-3. System prompts user for a reason for their cancelation.
+3. System prompts user for a reason for their cancellation.
 4. User chooses from a list of prefilled reasons or enters their own.
 5. System saves their reason for cancelling.
 6. System attempts to refund money to user.
     1. If successful, system give a success message to the user and internally voids all tickets associated with the reservation.
     2. If unsuccessful, system provides an explanation to user.

-### User enters a support ticket

-TODO: We could include a ticketing subsystem with a customer service representative (CSR) actor.

 ## Integration